-Warshaw’s most recent publication, HISTORIC BEAUFORT NORTH CAROLINA, A Unique Coastal Village Preserved takes an authentic look at the history of Homes, Buildings, Sites and Families in Beaufort.
+Warshaw’s publication, HISTORIC BEAUFORT NORTH CAROLINA, A Unique Coastal Village Preserved takes an authentic look at the history of Homes, Buildings, Sites and Families in Beaufort.

 Through her study of deeds, family records and other sources, Warshaw discovered more accurate dates for many of the historic homes, including when, and by whom, the Hammock House was built—a house long assumed to be the “White House” seen on early 18th century maps; four pages are dedicated to this important discovery.